 Why secure Raspberry Pi?

 The Raspberry Pi is an awesome computing platform with growing numbers being embedded into real-world commercial and industrial applications.
 When deployed in the wild, beyond the security of a firewall or physical facility, a higher standard of security is required.
-Devices in the real world are often unattended and have intermittent connectivity to communications and power; this makes them highly vulnerable to physical tampering, exposing critical data, code and credentials stored on the SD card.
+Devices in the real world are often unattended and have intermittent connectivity to communications and power; this makes them highly vulnerable to physical tampering, making it easy to extract sensitive data, proprietary software and credentials that are stored on the SD card.

 - Password hygiene – replace defaults with strong username & passwords, unique to each device.

 - Unique device identity – use a multi-factor system based fingerprint.

 - Encrypt data and file systems – use dmcrypt/LUKS, libgcrypt, or others.